 Closed coronial files are periodically transferred to the Queensland State Archives once they’re more than 36 years old.
 If you need to access documents on a coronial file, where the death occurred more than 36 years ago, you should contact the Queensland State Archives for assistance.

 National Coroners Information System

-Australia has a national internet-based data storage and retrieval system for coronial cases—the National Coroners Information System (NCIS).
+Australia has a national internet-based data storage and retrieval system for coronial cases—the National Coronial Information System (NCIS).
 The NCIS stores information about deaths reported to Queensland coroners since 2001 (as well as those reported to a New Zealand coroner).